Our Team

 Susan Stall

-Through her role as the Program Director of Village Engage, Susan is serving as the Lead Organizer for the statewide coalition of the SC Fair Lending Alliance - a statewide coalition working to cap interest rates on loans in SC at 36%.
+After 7 years as the Program Director of Village Engage, Susan moved into the position of Policy Director.
+Much of her time is spent serving as the Lead Organizer of the SC Fair Lending Alliance, a statewide coalition of organizations working to end predatory lending practices in our state.

 Blake Brookshire